Barwick-in-Elmet: Governance

 Barwick-in-Elmet comes under the civil parish of Barwick and Scholes.
 This comes under the governance of Leeds City Council.
 Barwick is part of the Leeds City Council ward of Harewood.
-Barwick lies within the parliamentary constituency of Elmet and Rothwell which since May 2010 has been held by the Conservative MP, Alec Shelbrooke.
+Barwick lies within the parliamentary constituency of Wetherby and Easingwold following the 2023 review of Westminster constituencies.
+Prior to this, Barwick lay within the constituency of Elmet and Rothwell.
+Since May 2010, the constituency has been held by the Conservative MP, Alec Shelbrooke.

 Maypole

-One of the most notable village landmarks is the wooden maypole 86 ft high that stands at the junction of Main Street and the Cross, this means that the maypole in Barwick is the second tallest in the UK.
+One of the most notable village landmarks is the wooden maypole 86 ft high that stands at the junction of Main Street and the Cross, this means that the maypole in Barwick is the tallest in the UK.
 The triennial maypole festival (held on Spring Bank Holiday) typically brings large crowds to the area.
 Every three years, the maypole is lowered, inspected, maintained and re-erected.
 The festival celebrations include a procession (involving floats decorated by local organisations), children's maypole dancing, morris dancing, a street craft market, the raising of the maypole ceremony and the maypole queen.
 Traditionally the maypole was lowered and raised manually using an intricate system of ropes and ladders.
 Although methods have changed in recent years, the maypole is still carried by hand from Hall Tower Hill to the heart of the village.
 During the raising ceremony, it is tradition for a local villager to climb halfway up the pole to disconnect the guide ropes.
 The climber is then spurred on by a large crowd to climb all the way to the top of the pole, to spin 'the fox' weather vane (a custom thought to bring good luck to the village).
 The festival takes place every 3 years, the most recent one being 29 May 2017.
 The date of the next rise was going to be 25 May 2020 but had to be postponed twice due to coronavirus and will now be taking place on 2 June 2022.

 Beside the maypole is what appears to be an old village cross, which is actually a memorial to the dead of the First World War, carved in the old fashioned style.